Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Methods

-\subsection{Top-Down Bootstrapping Approach for Group Comparison}
+\subsection{Top-down bootstrapping approach for group comparison}

 The top-down bootstrapping approach to enable the HC vs SZ group comparison consists of different steps of analysis, done on different levels.
 The analysis pipeline was built starting from the top level, related to the global characteristics of the matrices coming from the two populations, until the bottom level, related to the single connections.
-The procedure is summarized in Figure~\ref{fig1}. \\ First, the global topological indexes were obtained to evaluate the abnormalities in the network topology and global deficits.
+The procedure is summarized in Figure~\ref{fig1}.

+First, the global topological indexes were obtained to evaluate the abnormalities in the network topology and global deficits.
 In order to enable a robust investigation, the values of these properties were bootstrapped, as reported in Section~\ref{statsrob}.
 Second, bootstrapping was also applied on the extracted sub-network of interest (DMN) and local indexes to visualize significant changes between groups and different subjects of the same groups (see Section~\ref{local}).
 Finally, the negative connections of the group mean matrixes were analyzed in Section~\ref{connlev}.
 In this section, the analysis of the communities was performed to enhance common deactivations.
-Afterwards, a qualitative investigation of strongest and most frequent negative connections reflecting anticorrelations was performed.\\ The group comparison functions required by the present study were implemented as upgrade of our previously developed SPIDER-NET tool, freely available to researchers \cite{Coluzzi2022Development} The current upgrades will be included in a new release.
+Afterwards, a qualitative investigation of strongest and most frequent negative connections reflecting anticorrelations was performed.

+The group comparison functions required by the present study were implemented as upgrade of our previously developed SPIDER-NET tool, freely available to researchers \cite{Coluzzi2022Development} The current upgrades will be included in a new release.

-\subsubsection{Global Connectivity}
+\subsubsection{Global connectivity}

-The global topological indexes from the graph theory which were considered are reported in the Figure~\ref{fig2}.\\
+The global topological indexes from the graph theory which were considered are reported in the Figure~\ref{fig2}.